 SLHA's Statement of Housing needs is included on the following table: Housing Needs of Families in the Jurisdiction by Family Type.
-In order to maintain consistency, the same methodology was used for 2022, as in previous, although the data is limited in some categories and may not reflect current market conditions.
+In order to maintain consistency, the same methodology was used as in prior years although the data is limited in some categories and may not reflect current market conditions.
 The St. Louis Housing Authority is located in a jurisdiction identified by HUD to have significant rental market fluctuations and has been approved for an increase in payment standards for Housing Choice Vouchers up to 120 percent of the FMR in accordance with PIH Notice 2022-30.
-In addition, the jurisdiction is currently experiencing many affordable housing challenges due to ongoing effects from COVID, including, but not limited to, a lack of affordable units, increasing housing costs and increasing construction costs.
+In addition, the jurisdiction is currently experiencing many affordable housing challenges due to ongoing effects from COVID including but not limited to a lack of affordable units, increasing housing costs and increasing construction costs.

-Family Type Overall Affordability Supply Qualit y Accessibility Size Location
+Family Type Overall Affordability Supply Quality Accessibility Size Location

-Income <= 30% of HAMFI 34,335 4 4
+Income <= 30% of HAMFI 32,365 4 4

-Income >30.1% but <=50% of HAMFI 22105 4 4
+Income >30.1% but <=50% of HAMFI 20,770 3 4

-Income >50.1% but <80% of HAMFI 26,845 2 2
+Income >50.1% but <80% of HAMFI 25,745 2 2

 Elderly 35,175 2 2

 Population with Disabilities 94,000 3

 Caucasian, Non-Hispanic 67,925 2 1 3

 African American, Non-Hispanic 61,680 3 2 5

 Asian or Pacific Islander, Non-Hispanic 3,880 3 2 4

 Hispanic 4,274 3 2 4

 Other, Non-Hispanic 2,045 3 2